 In order for a student to be making Satisfactory Academic Progress, s/he must have both a cumulative 2.0 G.P.A.
 AND have successfully completed a minimum of 67% of all courses attempted.
 Term G.P.A. or completion rates are not a factor in these calculations.

 Exceptions may be considered on extreme mitigating circumstances on a case-by-case basis if the student provides a detailed, professionally written appeal letter explaining why an exception should be considered.
 Additional documentation to support the appeal may be required.
 An appeal does not guarantee an exception will be made.
 (See Appeals below.)

 Satisfactory Academic Progress is evaluated at the end of every semester.
 If a student fails the SAP standard for the first time, s/he will be placed in a Financial Aid Warning status for the next semester or term.
 Student Financial Aid Warning is a formal final warning that a student’s academic progress is not meeting the mandatory standard at Dodge City Community College.
 A student on Financial Aid Warning will be eligible to receive federal Title IV student aid in the following semester.
-To have a scholarship reinstated, a student must meet the original awarding criteria required for the scholarship, or the scholarship will not be continued.
 A student will receive only one warning period during their academic tenure at DCCC.